geramaya/locapp/README.md

 ## Typical Workflow
 1. **Initialize & Scan:** `files <ROOT>` followed by `import-properties` (`ip`).
 This stores the initial **Sparse Data** set in **SRC** status.
 2. **Export for Translation:** `excel-export <DIR> [LANG] [E]` (`ee`).
 Creates the **Dense Matrix** in Excel format.

+   > **💡 Tip: Export only empty values for a specific language**
+   >
+   > If you want to export only the keys that are missing translations for a specific language (e.g., French), you can combine the `-l` and `-e` flags:
+   >
+   > ```bash
+   > ee <DIR> -l fr -e
+   > ```
+   >
+   > This will generate an Excel file containing only the keys where the French translation is still empty.
+This is ideal for sending translators just the "open gaps" for their language, instead of the full matrix.

 3. **Translator Work:** Translator edits Excel (fill empty cells, adjust values).
 4. **Import & Matrix-Update:** `excel-import <DIR>` (`ei`).
 Updates the **Dense Matrix** in **XLS** status.
 5. **Integrity Check:** `check-integrity [LANG]` (`ci`).
 Verifies the coverage of all Source keys in the XLS matrix.